LUHighPerformanceComputingClub/HPC_Programs/blender/blender.md

 ```

+Please note, that some blends, if they are small enough or does not have enough samples, possibly may NOT utilize multiple GPU's.

 ### Nuances with blender
 Please note, that blender requires an active window to run in this fashion.
 I would reccomend utilizing the command `tmux` in your terminal to allow you to have multiple windows, and it will prevent you from timeouts after long renders.